Sprouts Farmers Market Inc. (SFM) Stock: A Look at the Analyst Recommendations - News Heater

 SFM’s Market Performance

-SFM’s stock has fallen by -0.61% in the past week, with a monthly drop of -3.27% and a quarterly rise of 2.76%.
-The volatility ratio for the week is 2.01% while the volatility levels for the last 30 days are 2.40% for Sprouts Farmers Market Inc. The simple moving average for the past 20 days is -3.49% for SFM’s stock, with a 9.25% simple moving average for the past 200 days.
+Sprouts Farmers Market Inc. (SFM) has experienced a 1.87% rise in stock performance for the past week, with a -3.15% drop in the past month, and a 7.68% rise in the past quarter.
+The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 2.53% for SFM.
+The simple moving average for the past 20 days is 0.99% for SFM’s stock, with a 12.86% simple moving average for the past 200 days.

 Analysts’ Opinion of SFM